Ricozl/travelPlanner/README.md

 ### Map of Rome using Mapbox.com API
 A User who is not signed-in can see all of these sites and access a Map of Rome to see where they are located.
 The map is created using the Mapbox.com API and has it's own html page.
 The map can be zoomed in and out.
 There are markers at the site locations that, when clicked, display a pop-up window with information and a link to an external webpage that opens in a window without leaving the Rome Travel Website.
 This map uses geojson data for the coordinates to place the markers, and to load a description of each site.
+Mapbox GL JS is a client-side JavaScript library for building web maps and web applications with Mapbox's modern mapping technology.
+You can use Mapbox GL JS to display Mapbox maps in a web browser or client, add user interactivity, and customize the map experience in your application.

 ### Rome Quiz written in React
 When a User signs in, they have access to a **Quiz** written in React which has it's own html page.
 The Quiz is interactive; the User chooses from a list of multiple-choice answers and immediately sees their score.
 Once answered, the question is immediately changed to the next one.
 When they have answered all five questions, they are shown their score and told whether they have won or not.